colorcrunch/colorcrunch.github.io/README.md

-# 🎨 ColorBlast
+# 🎨 ColorCrunch

-**ColorBlast** is a browser-based block puzzle game currently being developed using HTML, CSS, and JavaScript.
+**ColorCrunch** is a browser-based block puzzle game currently being developed using HTML, CSS, and JavaScript.

 The aim of the game is to place coloured block pieces onto a 10×10 grid, combine matching colours, clear blocks, and earn as much XP as possible before running out of available moves.